kiorq/coup/README.md

 - The status updates you on what is happening in the game, including the start of a turn, performed actions, challenges, blocks, and the end of a turn or the winner.

 - Under the status, buttons appear for the actions you can perform.
 Actions with the ✔️ emoji signify actions without bluffing, while those with the ⚠️ emoji involve bluffing.
-You only see actions that you can successfully perform (e.g: you have enough coins, or there are users with enough coins to steal)
+You only see actions that you can successfully perform (e.g: you have enough coins for the penalty, or there are users with enough coins to steal)

 - When challenged or blocked, you'll have options to respond accordingly.